thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 * then append each row to a list
 * return the list that contains all the lines off all the files.

-> For example:
+For example:
-> * if there are 3 files in the folder
+* if there are 3 files in the folder
-> * and each file has 3 rows
+* and each file has 3 rows
->
-> your modules should return a list containing 9 rows.
+* your modules should return a list containing 9 rows.

-The built in module you should use is called 'fs'
+The built in module you should use is called 'fs' - 'fs' stands for File System.
+The ```fs``` built in module is handling all things related to accessing files from Node JS.

-You can read more about it here: http://nodejs.org/api/fs.html

-**You would use one of these 2 function calls on the module:**
+**You should use these 2 function calls from the fs module in your module:**

 To get files in the folder:
 * http://nodejs.org/api/fs.html#fs_fs_readdirsync_path

 To get the data in the files:
 * http://nodejs.org/api/fs.html#fs_fs_readfilesync_filename_options

+You can read more about it fs module as a whole here: http://nodejs.org/api/fs.html

 The module should be in a file called:
 * read-folder.js